domingosdeeulariadumba/ablisk/README.md

-# xplendid
+# ablisk

 This module aims to make it easier for data scientists, analysts, and engineers to conduct statistically sound experiments.
-At its core is lies the `ABTesting` class.
+At its core is lies the `ABLisk` class.
 This class provides tools for designing, analyzing, and simulating A/B tests.

 ---